Bayesian decision theory for tree-based adaptive screening tests with an application to youth delinquency

 Description

 Crime prevention strategies based on early intervention depend on accurate risk assessment instruments for identifying high risk youth.
-It is important in this context that the instruments be convenient to administer, which means, in particular, that they must be reasonably brief; adaptive screening tests are useful for this purpose.
-Although item response theory (IRT) bears a long and rich history in producing reliable adaptive tests, adaptive tests constructed using classification and regression trees are becoming a popular alternative to the traditional IRT approach for item selection.
-On the upside, unlike IRT, tree-based questionnaires require no real-time parameter estimation during administration.
-On the downside, while item response theory provides robust criteria for terminating the exam, the stopping criterion for a tree-based adaptive test (the maximum tree depth) is unclear.
-We present a Bayesian decision theory approach for characterizing the trade-offs of administering tree-based questionnaires of different lengths.
-This formalism involves specifying 1) a utility function measuring the goodness of the assessment; 2) a target population over which this utility should be maximized; 3) an action space comprised of different-length assessments, populated via a tree-fitting algorithm.
-Using this framework, we provide uncertainty estimates for the trade-offs of shortening the exam, allowing practitioners to determine an optimal exam length in a principled way.
-The method is demonstrated through an application to youth delinquency risk assessment in Honduras.
+It is important in this context that the instruments be convenient to administer, which means, in particular, that they should also be reasonably brief; adaptive screening tests are useful for this purpose.
+Adaptive tests constructed using classification and regression trees are becoming a popular alternative to traditional Item Response Theory (IRT) approaches for adaptive testing.
+However, tree-based adaptive tests lack a principled criterion for terminating the test.
+This paper develops a Bayesian decision theory framework for measuring the trade-off between brevity and accuracy, when considering tree-based adaptive screening tests of different lengths.
+We also present a novel method for designing tree-based adaptive tests, motivated by this framework.
+The framework and associated adaptive test method are demonstrated through an application to youth delinquency risk assessment in Honduras; it is shown that an adaptive test requiring a subject to answer fewer than 10 questions can identify high risk youth nearly as accurately as an unabridged survey containing 173 items.